 In all likelihood, Presley first heard music performed publicly at the East Tupelo First Assembly of God.
 For numerous country singers, including fellow Mississippi native Marty Stuart, the local church provided a means to learn to sing harmony parts and solos for free around seasoned performers.
 In addition, the church hymnal continues to inspire singers' cover selections and original material, maintaining country music's status as gospel's less reserved, more worldly cousin.

 Presley's rural backstory isn't enough to explain his sustained appeal for country music audiences.
-Not all country-loving Elvis fans grew up in the country.
-Others aren't from the South or even the United States.
-The songs themselves captured the imagination of fans in the 1950's and maintains the love of such a broad audience.
+After all, not all country-loving Elvis fans grew up in the country.
+Others aren't from the South or even the United States (as is the case with the country music audience at any point over the last 100 years).
+However, the songs themselves captured the imagination of fans in the 1950's and maintain the love of such a broad audience.

 Although Presley went from a country and R&B-tinged rockabilly artist to a gloriously exaggerated Las Vegas lounge singer over the years, he never shunned his musical roots.
 A souped-up cover of Bill Monroe's early bluegrass standard "Blue Moon of Kentucky" backed his debut 1954 single for Sun Records, "That's All Right."
 It warned audiences out the gate that this country boy stayed West of Nashville to craft something new, bold and authentic.
 A fantastic song interpreter, Presley went on to add his own twist to the works of Hank Williams ("I'm So Lonesome I Could Cry"), John Hartford ("Gentle on My Mind"), Waylon Jennings and Billy Joe Shaver ("You Asked Me To"), Eddie Rabbitt ("Kentucky Rain") and Willie Nelson ("Funny How Time Slips Away").

-Presley's mix of country covers and genre-defining rock hits made him a crossover star before that term was attached to Glen Campbell, Shania Twain or any of today's purveyors of dance beats and sub-par rap songs.
+Presley's mix of country covers and genre-defining rock hits made him a crossover star before that term was attached to Glen Campbell, Shania Twain or any of today's purveyors of dance beats and pop hooks.
 This trend began during his early days in Memphis, alongside fellow country boys at heart Jerry Lee Lewis and Johnny Cash, and survived one of the 20th century's most storied rises to global fame.

 The final crossover hit of Presley's lifetime, "Moody Blue," topped the Billboard Hot Country Singles chart six months before his passing.
 Fittingly, its b-side was "She Thinks I Still Care," an often-covered country song first popularized by George Jones.